-Harvey Weinstein Wife Georgina Chapman: 5 Fast Facts You Need to Know
+Georgina Chapman & Harvey Weinstein: 5 Fast Facts You Need to Know

 When India comes in, I honestly don’t see her!
 She’s very social.
 Delilah, Keren’s daughter, is just a year older, so they’re very close.
 Dashiell, my son, is the same age as Keren’s daughter Delphine, so they play.
 It’s a family business!

+In 2006, Marchesa was named one of the CFDA/Vogue Fashion Fund’s top ten finalists, won the British fashion awards for Red Carpet Designer of the Year in 2007, and in 2008 won Britain’s Best Business Award.

-3. Georgina Chapman Has Been a Judge on ‘Project Runway
+3. Georgina Chapman Is a Judge on ‘Project Runway

-Georgina Chapman has appeared many times as a judge on the reality show “Project Runway,” which is produced by Harvey Weinstein.
+Georgina Chapman has appeared many times as a judge on the reality show “Project Runway,” which is produced by Harvey Weinstein and hosted by Heidi Klum and Tim Gunn.

 She has appeared on several TV and film projects including Gossip Girl, Awake, The Nanny Diaries, Factory Girl, “Project Catwalk”, Bride and Prejudice, The Italian Rapscallion, A Soldier’s Tunic, Piccadilly Jim, “Rosemary & Thyme”, Danny The Dog, Match Point, The Business, Derailed, Sons & Lovers and Shanghai Knights.